 The federal incentive program kick-started the adoption of electronic medical records programs for small practices and large hospitals alike.
 Healthcare facilities can receive money simply for implementing EMR programs and additional incentives for meeting meaningful use standards.

 Providing an updated way to keep records has made the health information technology market explode.
 Converting and maintaining e-records is becoming easier every year.
-However, the long list of available EMR/EHR systems companies can be overwhelming and confusing.
+However, the long list of available EMR systems companies can be overwhelming and confusing.

-To help you and your medical practice make the best choice for the needs of your patients and physicians, consider the following vendors leading the way in EHR and EMR systems.
+To help you and your medical practice make the best choice for the needs of your patients and physicians, consider the following vendors leading the way in EMR systems.
 These electronic medical records companies are rated as top performers based on our product scoring tool and conversations we’ve had with EMR system buyers.

-CureMD EHR is a cloud-based solution fit for a variety of specialty treatment clinics, such as OB/GYN, public health, oncology, cardiology, dermatology and more.
-Made for health agencies of all sizes, this EHR system handles tasks dealing with clinical documentation, electronic prescribing, workflow automation and speech recognition capabilities.
+CureMD is a cloud-based solution fit for a variety of specialty treatment clinics, such as OB/GYN, public health, oncology, cardiology, dermatology and more.
+Made for health agencies of all sizes, this system handles tasks dealing with clinical documentation, electronic prescribing, workflow automation and speech recognition capabilities.

 Using Surescripts to process, refill and mail orders, CureMD connects prescribers with over 40,000 pharmacies across the US.
 There are a number of advantages that come with e-prescribing; two of the biggest include reducing costs and fewer medication errors.
 Before a prescription is given out, users can check to make sure there are no drug-to-drug or drug-to-allergy issues that may arise when taken with a patient’s current medication or diagnosis.

-CureMD’s clinical documentation integrates the EHR with the practice management software and patient portal feature to store patient data and provide analytics.
+CureMD’s clinical documentation integrates with the practice management software and patient portal feature to store patient data and provide analytics.
 This tool aggregates reports and clinical outcomes based on patient history or patterns.

 Cure MD’s enterprise scheduling tool lets you easily set and manage appointments across multiple locations of your facility.
 Color-coding is used to assign specialty equipment with the proper exam room, time and practitioner.
 In addition, you can send alerts and notifications online as well as verify a patient’s insurance, all using enterprise scheduling.